skyssolutions/lynxchan/src/be/Readme.md

 * `bManagement`: template for board management.
 * `volunteerCell`: template used for the board volunteers.
 * `reportCell`: template used for reports.
+* `closedReportsPage`: templated used for the page of closed reports.
+* `closedReportCell`: template used for the closed reports cell.
+* `bansPage`: template used for the bans page.
+* `banCell`: template used for the bans cell.

 # Back-end settings
 Settings files that goes into the settings directory: